 Cameron’s sixth film, Elizabethtown, “an ensemble comedy/drama” starred Orlando Bloom, Kirsten Dunst and Susan Sarandon was released in October 2005.
 Longtime Crowe collaborator Tom Petty received his sixteenth Grammy nomination for his song “Square One” that was featured in the film.

 2011 was a busy year with three projects coming to fruition.
 The Union, a documentary on Elton John and Leon Russell’s recent collaboration debuted at the 2011 Tribeca Film Festival.
 This was followed by Pearl Jam Twenty, a documentary to celebrate Pearl Jam’s 20th anniversary that first appeared at the Toronto International Film Festival in September, 2011, Finally, We Bought A Zoo, based on a novel by Benjamin Mee and starring Matt Damon, Scarlett Johansson, Thomas Haden Church and Elle Fanning was released on December 23, 2011.

-Cameron’s newest film, Aloha from Sony Pictures is set for release on May 29, 2015.
+Cameron’s newest film, Aloha from Sony Pictures was for released on May 29, 2015.
 The film stars Bradley Cooper, Emma Stone, Rachel McAdams, Bill Murray, John Krasinksi, Danny McBride and Alec Baldwin.
 He’s currently prepping the TV show, Roadies for Showtime.

 Cameron has twin boys, William James Crowe (named after Billy Wilder and Crowe’s late father, James) and Curtis Wilson Crowe (in honor of his ex-wife Nancy Wilson and Pearl Jam manager Kelly Curtis, a longtime friend).
 He resides in Southern California.